 - The loss of any significant relationship

 It’s also important to take into account how long the trauma went on.
-If something distressing happens over and over (such as a chronic illness, neglect, psychological abuse, or living in a country in or under threat of war), it often moves into the category of trauma.
+If something distressing happens over and over (such as a chronic illness, neglect, psychological abuse, or living in a country in or under the threat of war), it often moves into the category of trauma.

 It’s important to note that only you can say whether or not something was traumatic for you.
-Because our experiences interact with genetics, our nervous systems, and previous life experiences, what’s traumatic for one person may not be for another.
+Because our experiences interact with genetics, our nervous systems, and previous life experiences, what’s traumatic for one person may not be traumatic for another.

 I Was Tired of ‘Just Getting By’

 At some point, I became tired of feeling “triggered,” overwhelmed, and anxious.
 My trauma got in the way of fun and spontaneity, and I lived with a sense of impending doom.
 While discussing trauma in therapy can feel like digging up old wounds, I also knew that burying pain doesn’t work.

 Even though I’m a therapist, going to therapy myself took courage, perseverance, and a couple of years to see major changes.
 Slowly, though, I began to be less reactive.
 I still experience life intensely (I’m still an HSP), but I now have less “free floating” anxiety.
 I’m triggered less often, and when I do get triggered, I have learned to take time to breathe and think before reacting.

 And now, I specialize in working with sensitive people who’ve experienced trauma.
 I do this work because I know firsthand that healing is possible when we get the right help.
 You don’t have to “suck it up” and live with the hard things you’ve been through.
 Trauma healing means accessing the trauma that your body is holding onto and healing it in a way that doesn’t re-traumatize you.